myou/draconian/README.md

     // whether the parameter cannot be null
     // { notNull: true }

+    // notEmpty
+    // whether the parameter cannot be empty
+    // { notEmpty: true }

     // optional
     // whether the parameter can be undefined
     // { optional: true }